FotS: Both Noun And Verb Altogether

 Just today i read something along the same lines in my thinking of love as not only a verb, but also a noun, THE noun of all nouns.

-Even for those who feel they have no hope, God’s love can enter in and persuade that person to realize their lives are not ones of no consequence.
-The Love of God says “You matter, you are important, so much so Jesus died for you.”
-If we need to be more important than that, we delude ourselves that we need MORE … that God’s love is somehow not enough which is never true.
+Even for those who feel they have no hope, God’s love can enter in and persuade that person to realize their lives are not ones of no consequence, there are no spare people in the Kingdom of God.
+The Love of God says “You matter, you are important, so much so that Jesus died for you.”
+If we need to be more important than that, we delude ourselves that we need MORE, that God’s love is somehow not enough, which is never true.
 The Lord is SO confident in His ability to love us back from the brink of destruction, that He staked the life of Jesus on His confident love.
 Amen, and think about it.

 John 13:34, “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.”